Snowflake Copilot: Everything We Know About This AI-Powered Assistant

 What are the top use cases for Snowflake Copilot? #

 Snowflake Copilot democratizes data exploration and accelerates data analysis for Snowflake users.
-While it’s still under public preview and will continue to evolve, here are the top use cases so far:
+Some of the top use cases for Snowflake Copilot include:

-- Text-to-SQL — construct and run SQL statements that analyze your Snowflake data assets
+- Enable Text-to-SQL — construct and run SQL statements that analyze your Snowflake data assets

 - Learn more about Snowflake by asking any questions you have about SQL (what is a Join?) and Snowflake documentation — concepts (what is Snowflake Cortex?), features (how does the TRANSLATE function work?), and capabilities (how do I ingest data into Snowflake?)